GovTechSG/adex-ug/FAQs/Projects.md

 BASE64URL(JWE Authentication Tag)

-*For **end to end encryption of MQTT payload**, the payload should be **encrypted on the publisher side** and **decrypted on the subscriber side**, Publisher to generate their own encryption keys and manually passing it to subscribers*.
+For **end to end encryption of MQTT payload**, the payload should be **encrypted on the publisher side** and **decrypted on the subscriber side**, Publisher to generate their own encryption keys and manually passing it to subscribers.

-*Libraries available for encryption/decryption of JWE*
+**Libraries available for encryption/decryption of JWE**

 - [Golang](https://pkg.go.dev/gopkg.in/square/go-jose.v2/)
 - [Java](https://connect2id.com/products/nimbus-jose-jwt/)